yvonnevictoria/music-player/README.md

 - I used the preview urls rather than the full songs due to API restrictions.

-- I completed most of the features listed.
-I completed all of the requirements on page 2.
-However, I was not able to complete the album feature in the time limit.
-I decided to focus on writing better tests instead.
-Can add retrospectively if you are happy for me to go over the time limit.

 ## Feature gaps I'd add in for a bigger project:
 - Next and back buttons
 - Queueing